nazar-pc/CleverStyle-PhpStorm-codestyle/README.md

-Code style for PhpStorm (PHP, JavaScript, CoffeeScript, CSS, LESS, SCSS)
+Code style for PhpStorm (PHP, JavaScript, CoffeeScript, CSS, LESS, SCSS, JSON, SQL)

 It is mainly used by CleverStyle CMS project.

-For PhpStorm 6+ use CleverStyle.icls file, for previous versions CleverStyle.xml file.

 I hope, it will be helpful to use this ready code style file, for those, who prefer it.